deepankarm/org-jina-examples/my_first_jina_app/chapters/understanding.md

 * Query has a single pipeline

 #### Request Messages

+XXX @nan - this seems more gRPCish - how would it work for RESTful?

 * For indexing, we send an **IndexRequest** to the Flow
 * For querying, we send a **SearchRequest** to the Flow